Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/formulation.rst

 -----------------------------------

-Ensures that the production of each technology does not exceed its available activity based technology capacity factor and resource capacity factor.
+Ensures that the production of each technology does not exceed its available activity based both the technology capacity factor and resource capacity factor.
 :raw-html:`<br />`

 .. container:: scrolling-wrapper